rackerlabs/attributeMapping/README.md

 1. attribmap : given a Mapping Policy and a SAML Request -- displays standard attributes according to the mapping.
-OR if the ```-s``` flagged is used outputs a modified SAML Request with a new assertion.
+OR if the ```-s``` flag is used, then outputs a modified SAML Request with a new assertion.

 1. attribmap2xml : converts a JSON policy to XML, cus XML is beautiful.